 Privacy statement – applies to all RMIT students

-RMIT University is providing this notice because the University has sought your personal information.
-RMIT requires this information so it can fully and properly administer enrolment in accordance with its policies and procedures.
+RMIT provides this notice because we have sought your personal information.
+RMIT requires this information to fully and properly administer enrolment in accordance with its policies and procedures.
 Information may also be used for related secondary purposes, such as informing you about:

 - career opportunities or future programs that may be of interest

 - professional organisations and memberships that may be of interest

 - events or alumni activities following your graduation